nk8bnj/weather-app-backend/README.md

   </a>
 </p>

 > Important!
-The server is located on render.com, and for the initial load, you need to wait 50 seconds.
+The server is located on render.com and you have to wait 50 seconds for the first load.
 [Frontend Link](https://github.com/nk8bnj/weather-app-frontend)

 <h2 align="center">Technologies Used</h2>